-By working on by understanding by studying by using by solving by taking part in by writing by learning from
+By working on by understanding by using by solving by taking part in by writing by learning from

-(and if applicable, different different realistic a team-based reports, researchers who
+(and if applicable, the theory of different different realistic a team-based reports, researchers who

 assessed such systems, specification hardware and engineering technical design performing are actively

 through) including languages, design problems across challenge demonstrations extending the

-tillough successive platforms.
-A multiple Chanenge and explaining state-of-the-art
+successive automation tools platforms.
+A multiple and explaining state-of-the-art

-refinements of series of open application their solutions in embedded
+refinements of and evaluation series of open application their solutions in embedded

 abstract models frameworks assessments domains.
-A then solutions systems
+A systems

-of applications to Traine Works based on series of open Systems
+of applications to based on series of open

 hardware challenging assessments, in

-platforms design problems,
+platforms design problems, which students

-p.ac.os covering are required to
+covering are required to

 embedded present reports

 software, describing their

 embedded chosen

 hardware, their engineering

 interfaces and methodology

 communicatin and process, and

 infrastructure. justifying that

 Students are choice with

 required to regards to the

 present and application

 demonstrate domains covered

 suitable by the

 hardware and assessment (eg

 software wireless sensor

 solutions, as well networks, media

 as reports processing)

 justifying their

 design decisions,

 presenting

 quantitative and

 qualitative

 evidence of

 meeting

 requirements.

 Stage 3 Computing by Progress towards Students will Students will be Students will be

-Stuge 3 Graph PLO develop an able to adapt to able to write
+Graph PLO develop an able to adapt to able to write

-Transformation 1.20 appreciation for the properties of graph problems
+Transformation appreciation for the properties of graph problems

 (GRAT) problem solving new domain- for solving

-(3) and formal specific problems in
+and formal specific problems in

 reasoning in languages graph-like

 rule-based domains and

 systems and reason about

 domain-specific program

 languages correctness and

 complexity

 By working on by studying the by studying the by developing

 (and if applicable, properties of a small rule-based

 assessed rule-based rule-based and programs for

 through) systems in the non- manipulating

 domain of deterministic graph structures

 graphs, and the domain-specific and analysing the

 semantics and language properties of

 use of a non- these programs

 deterministic

 programming

 language on

 graphs.
 Assessed

-by closed exam, which assesses
+by closed exam,

+which assesses

 how well

 students are able

 to think

 computationally,

 by requiring

 reasoning in a

 non-standard

 model of

 computation

 based on graph-

 transformation

 rules and asking

 students to solve

 graph problems

 by rule-based

 reasoning.
+1